TJ-Solergibert/tj-solergibert.github.io/content/authors/admin/_index.md

 ---
 Hi 👋🏼,

 I'm Toni, a MSc student in High Performance Computing deeply interested in accelerating AI applications.
 I consider myself a high-energy individual ⚡️ who is passionate about learning new things.
-My primary focus lies in optimizing Large-Scale LLM training.
+My main area of research lies in the optimization of Large-Scale LLM training, both at the hardware and software levels.
 I thrive on experimenting with and pushing the boundaries of new state-of-the-art technologies to achieve maximum performance, rather than just sticking to theoretical concepts.
 I love writing down everything I learn and sharing it with the community!

 Currently I'm in Lausanne 🇨🇭 doing my Master's Thesis at the Machine Learning and Optimization Laboratory under the supervision of Professor [Mary-Anne Hartley](https://scholar.google.com/citations?user=P2CPNr8AAAAJ&hl=en) and Professor [Martin Jaggi](https://scholar.google.com/citations?user=r1TJBr8AAAAJ&hl=en).
 My efforts are focused on the [Meditron project](https://www.meditron.io/), building the doctors of the future 🤖🩺⛑️!
 Although my main contributions are related with the the Large-Scale training of the models, I am also interested in other areas such Reinforcement Learning from Human Feedback (RLHF) and evaluation.